1. Thy clothes shall skim thy body. Not cling. Not billow.

 Worth mentioning over and over again.
 Having not just a tailor, but a tailor you’re proud to call your tailor, is a huge advantage.
 It’s the difference between looking good and looking awesome.
 It’s the difference between looking like everyone else and looking like you.

-3. Thou shalt never buy a suit, blazer, or sportcoat with poor fitting shoulders.
+3. Thou shalt not buy a suit, blazer, or sportcoat with poor fitting shoulders.

 It’s the easiest way to waste a large amount of money.
 The shoulders must fit off the rack.
 Stand next to a wall with the jacket on.
 Slowly lean your shoulder into the wall.
 The pad and your shoulder should hit at the same time.